pedmiston/bookstorewindow/README.md

 to develop the application.

 `ANSIBLE_VAULT_PASSWORD_FILE`: The full path to the password file used to access data encrypted with ansible-vault.

+All the other environment variables are extracted from a file encrypted using `ansible-vault`.

 ## Running the app on a local server